Black, Brown and Beige Art Exhibition, opening in August 2019 at Self-Help Graphics in Los Angeles.

 Sounding heavy, presented by artists Leslie Reed, Lili Bernard, Joanna Cassidy, Edvarda Braanaas, Tanya Ragir, Karen Petty, Aurélia Bizouard and Amanda Sage honored physiological processes women experience, the mythological narratives that capture histories and the ineviablity of physical and emotional decay.
 We were greeted with the feminine spirit at the gallery entrance by Bernard with her live painting, Ochun as My Bisabuela Clemencia Falls to Her Death, portraying indigenous Afro-Cuban folklore of the deity Oshun.

-Other Current Group Exhibition I’m in: Black Dreams Matter, curated by gallerist Lisa Schultz, at Whole 9 Gallery, 3830 Main Street, Culver City, CA 90232.
+OTHER RECENT GROUP EXHIBITIONS: Black Dreams Matter, curated by gallerist Lisa Schultz, at Whole 9 Gallery, 3830 Main Street, Culver City, CA 90232.
 Show runs through April 3, 2018.
 This is my work in the show:

-Other Current Group Exhibition I’m in: Creative Souls, Watts Towers Arts Center, 1727 East 107th Street, Los Angeles, CA 90002.
+OTHER RECENT GROUP EXHIBITION: Creative Souls, Watts Towers Arts Center, 1727 East 107th Street, Los Angeles, CA 90002.
 Curated by Paul Von Blum in celebration of his recently published book of the same title.

 My work in the show: